CS2613-FA23/explorationactivity2-JackHuyn/Overview.md

 ## Package/ Library Overview
 #### Which package/library did you select?
-I select the pandas package in python to be my topic research for the first exporation activities
+I select the pygame package in python to be my 2nd topic research, i also working with Namneet for the EA2, we both code and tryout pygame and pandas at the same time.

 1. What is the package/library?